ModelEarth/localsite/start/README.md

 ## 5. Update your forked repos

-### Occasionally merge in updates from the main (source) repo by doing a "pull request"
+### Occasionally merge in updates from the main repos (localsite and io) by doing a "pull request"

 - On your forked repo: Click Compare
 - Flip the order.
 (Pick a third repo temporarily because if the two match a warning occurs.)<!-- switching the base (if you have not switched already) -->